Constraining cosmology with N-body simulations for future spectroscopic galaxy surveys at $2\leq z\leq 3$

-In this paper, we investigate how well one can constrain cosmological models at redshifts $z>2$ in two ways: (i) constrain the growth rate and expansion rate using dynamical and geometric distortions, (ii) constrain cosmological parameters directly by utilizing the cosmological dependence of the underlying power spectrum shape.
+{\it Setup for cosmological analysis.} In this paper, we investigate how well one can constrain cosmological models at redshifts $z>2$ in two ways: (i) constrain the growth rate and expansion rate using dynamical and geometric distortions, (ii) constrain cosmological parameters directly by utilizing the cosmological dependence of the underlying power spectrum shape.

-We perform the likelihood analysis using the measured correlation functions of halos with the theoretical models described above.
-The $\chi^2$ statistic is given by \be \chi^2(\theta) = \sum^{2N_{\rm bin}}_{i=1} \sum^{2N_{\rm bin}}_{j=1} \Delta_i C_{ij}^{-1}\Delta_j, \ee where $\Delta_i\equiv\Delta(r_i;\theta)=\xi_\ell^{\rm sim}(r_i)-\xi_\ell^{\rm th}(r_i;\theta)$ is the difference between the measured and predicted correlation functions with $\theta$ being a parameter set to be constrained.
-The analysis is performed on the adopted scales $r_{\rm min}\leq r_i\leq r_{\rm max}$ with the number of bins for each multipole being $N_{\rm bin}$.
+We perform the likelihood analysis using the measured correlation functions of the halos with the theoretical models described above.
+The $\chi^2$ statistic is given by \be \chi^2(\theta) = \sum^{N_{\rm bin}}_{i=1} \sum^{N_{\rm bin}}_{j=1} \Delta_i C_{ij}^{-1}\Delta_j, \ee where $\Delta_i\equiv\Delta(r_i;\theta)=\xi_\ell^{\rm sim}(r_i)-\xi_\ell^{\rm th}(r_i;\theta)$ is the difference between the measured and predicted correlation functions, with $\theta$ being a parameter set to be constrained.
+The analysis is performed on the adopted scales $r_{\rm min}\leq r_i\leq r_{\rm max}$ with the number of bins for all multipole being $N_{\rm bin}$.
+The degree of freedom is $N_{\dof}=N_{\rm bin}-N_p$ with $N_p$ the number of free parameters.

 The correlation functions on small scales are affected by various non-linear effects, namely non-linear evolution, RSD, and biasing.
 On the other hand, on large scales the covariance matrix is biased due to our resampling method.
-Thus, we use a conservative range for the likelihood analysis and set $(r_{\rm rmin}, r_{\rm max}) = (60,140)[\himpc\,]$.
+Thus, we use a conservative range for the likelihood analysis and set $(r_{\rm rmin}, r_{\rm max}) = (60,200)[\himpc\,]$.
 For this range, the non-linearity of the matter power spectrum is completely negligible.
 We therefore compute $P_\mathrm{m}(k)$ in linear theory using the public code \texttt{CLASS} \citep{Blas:2011}.
 Since the nonlinear RSD also does not significantly affect our result, we can safely use the linear RSD model (Eq.~\ref{eq:kaiser}).
 Although the nonlinear bias effect is severer as we consider relatively massive halos, we still adopt the linear bias for simplicity.
-We set the bin size to $5\himpc$, and thus $N_{\rm bin}=16$.
+We set the bin size of the correlation function to $\Delta r = 5\himpc$ for both monopole and quadrupole, thus $N_{\rm bin}=56$, for all the halo samples except the high-mass halo sample at $z=3$ ($\Delta r = 10\himpc$ and $N_{\rm bin}=28$) that is so sparse that the correlation function becomes noisy.
 To perform a maximum likelihood analysis we use the Markov Chain Monte Carlo sampler \texttt{emcee} \citep{EMCEE:2013}, under flat priors otherwise stated.

 Cosmological constraints obtained below correspond to those expected from a galaxy survey of the volume of our simulations, $V=(2\higpc)^3$, smaller than typical upcoming surveys.
 However, since data in actual surveys are split into redshift bins for cosmological analysis, our constraints will roughly correspond to those from one redshift bin.